Moneni Pirates F.C.: History

 The club was established by Ngungunyane Matsenjwa, with an aim of bringing together youths of Moneni township in the outskirts of Manzini.

 Prior to the club being taken over by Matsenjwa, it was known as The Blue Birds Football Club.
-In 1967, the club's name changed to Moneni Pirates FC, inspired by Soweto giants, Orlando Pirates.
-A lot of clubs in Eswatini are named after popular clubs in South Africa.
-This is because Swazi football fans follow clubs in South Africa, and the local clubs look to export talent to the more professional Premier Soccer League.
+In 1967, the club's name changed to Moneni Pirates FC, inspired by Soweto giants Orlando Pirates.

+Many clubs in Eswatini are named after popular South African clubs because Swazi football fans follow South African leagues and local clubs aim to export talent to the more professional Premier Soccer League.

-The club has been relegated from the highest league in then-Swaziland three times in its history – in the 1998–1999, the 2005–06 seasons and the 2014–15 season.
-It quickly regained promotion in the elite league on all three occasions of relegation, with the latest happening through a 2nd position finish in the National First Division in the 2016/16 season.
-It finished the first round of the 2016/17 season in a mid-table position of the Premier League, after it finished the round strongly following a slow start in the league.
+The club has been relegated from the highest league in then-Swaziland three times – in the 1998–99, 2005–06, and 2014–15 seasons.
+It quickly regained promotion each time, including a 2nd position finish in the National First Division in the 2016/17 season.

-Following a very, very tough 2023/24 season, Moneni Pirates FC have announced major changes in its leadership structures, with successful businessman Mr. Thulani Xaba taking over as the Club's President.
-He takes over the reigns from Legal Practitioner, Mr. Osborne Nzima, who had been at the helm of the club for more than 5 years.
+Following a tough 2023/24 season, Moneni Pirates announced major leadership changes, with businessman Thulani Xaba taking over as club president.
+He succeeded legal practitioner Osborne Nzima, who had led the club for over five years.